 What are the benefits of plastic straws?

 They come in different sizes to fit all your reusable water bottles and tumblers; some are collapsible for easy portability (so you can tell restaurants to hold the straw, please—just try not to be too smug about it); most come with cleaning brushes and carrying or storage cases; and there are a range of eye-catching colors for those who like to jazz up their day with bright accessories.
-These reusable straws are also sturdy and dishwasher-safe—except for the two throw-away options, which are at least compostable and biodegradable, so still a better choice than conventional plastic straws that can clog up landfills and oceans.
+These reusable straws are also sturdy and dishwasher-safe—except for the few throw-away options at the end, which are at least compostable and biodegradable, so still a better choice than conventional plastic straws that can clog up landfills and oceans.

 Investing in reusable straws (and actually remembering to use them consistently) may seem like a minuscule move in the fight against plastic waste, but all those small steps still add up over time.
 Besides, more and more places are banning plastic straws, so you may as well find your favorite earth-friendly option sooner rather than later.